 Biking the Silver Comet Trail

-We rented bikes at a shop by the Floyd Road Trailhead near mile marker 4 on the trail.
-Unfortunately, it seems this place has since gone out of business.
-You can still bring your own bike and park at the Floyd Road Trailhead to start the trail.
+We rented bikes at Comet Trail Cycles by the Floyd Road Trailhead near mile marker 4 on the trail.
+Renting a bike here was really easy and pretty cheap.
+You can also bring your own bike and park at the Floyd Road Trailhead to start the trail.

-You’ll also ride by Heritage Park, which has the ruins of the Concord Woolen Mill.
+We also rode by Heritage Park, which has the ruins of the Concord Woolen Mill.
 You can access the ruins from a paved pathway off the Silver Comet Trail.
 You can also take a trail in the park to access the Concord Covered Bridge and the remains of Ruff’s Grist Mill for a short detour.

 We then doubled back, returning to where we parked at the Floyd Road Trailhead for an 8 mile bike ride.

-Along the 61.5 miles of trail are 17 wheelchair-accessible access points, 15 restrooms, 10 water fountains, and a variety of trail-side services.
+Along the 61.5 miles of trail are 17 wheelchair-accessible access points, 15 restrooms, 10 water fountains, and a variety of trail-side services like bike rental and repair shops.

 Where to Stay in Smyrna, Georgia